cs1730/csx730-paging/README.md

    ```

    Here, each index in the page table refers to a page number in virtual memory.
-   Each value in the page table holds page's corresponding frame number in physical
+   Each value in the page table holds that page's corresponding frame number in physical
    memory.
 An alternative approach might use frame addresses instead of frame
    numbers.